-Windows 8 boots really faster than its predecessors, and the main reason behind that is the newly implemented ‘hybrid boot’ or ‘fast start-up’ feature.
+Whether it’s a laptop, desktop or a mobile computer, Windows 8 boots really fast compared to its predecessors, and the main reason behind that is the newly implemented ‘hybrid boot’ or ‘fast start-up’ feature.
 As the name suggests, it is nothing but an improved version of the existing ‘hibernate’ feature that had been there in Windows operating systems for a long time.

 Below is a simple explanation of the process and few ways that you can use to disable this feature …